alievk/npbg_eval/README.md

 It will output paths to created \*.ply files.

 ## Photogrammetry
-Download Plant and Shoe scenes from [link].
+Download Plant and Shoe scenes from [here](https://yadi.sk/d/TBCt28HKwi46yg).
 These scenes where built using Samsung S10 camera and Agisoft Metashape.

 Folder structure:
 ```